-If you purchased your showerhead shortly after the Energy Policy Act became law, the flow rate probably felt uncomfortably stingy.
-Even so, the showerhead delivered 12.5 gallons of water in a five-minute period, which is enough to flush your 1.6-gallon toilet eight times.
+If you purchased your showerhead after the Energy Policy Act became law (which, let's face it, should be most of us), the showerhead delivered 12.5 gallons of water in a five-minute period, which is enough to flush your 1.6-gallon toilet eight times.

 A 10-minute shower with a 2.5-gallons-per-minute showerhead transfers 25 gallons from the water supply to the drain.
-That isn't enough to take a bath in a conventional bathtub — you need 35 to 50 gallons for that — but it's enough for several days of toilet use, and it's equivalent to 100 quart-sized bottles of water, reports the Water Footprint Calculator.
+That isn't enough to take a bath in a conventional bathtub — you need 35 to 50 gallons for that — but it's enough for several days of toilet use, and it's equivalent to 100 quart-sized bottles of water.

 Showering With WaterSense

 In 2010, the EPA initiated a program for water-consuming fixtures, such as toilets and showerheads.
 The program — much like the Energy Star program — certifies fixtures that exceed the federally mandated requirements.
 A WaterSense showerhead delivers 2.0 gallons per minute or less at 80 pounds per square inch.

 To qualify for the WaterSense program, the showerhead must deliver the same volume regardless of whether you use it at full spray, massaging or any other mode.
 WaterSense showerheads are required to deliver a minimum of 1.5 gallons per minute at pressures as low as 45 pounds per square inch.
 At 20 psi, the showerhead must deliver at least 1.2 gpm.